 The aims of the NHPRN are to develop: the theoretical understanding of HP; Nordic research cooperation; and to organize the Nordic Health Promotion Research Conferences.

 The network members constitute a balanced representation of the Nordic countries: It is interdisciplinary with junior and senior researchers.
 It organizes biannual meetings at WHO’s premises in Copenhagen.
 The network is organized in working groups engaged in topics central for HP research and practice.
 Current working groups are conferences, empowerment, equity in health, health literacy, healthy ageing, PhD review of Nordic theses, theories in health promotion, website and workplace health promotion, .
 Working groups are not static and may change depending on the interests of the network members.

 Mode of working

 In the biannual meetings, lectures on state-of-the art issues are given by leading researchers and policy makers.
 Participants engage in theoretical discussions in plenum and working groups.
 The working groups perform research.
 Collaboration finds place at the meetings and through e-mail correspondence and web meetings.
 The working groups take part in the planning of conferences and organize workshops in line with their research interests.

-The network has published the book “Health literacy: teori och praktik i hälsofrämjande arbete” (Ringsberg KC Olander E, Tillgren P. 2015).
+The network has published the book “Health literacy: teori och praktik i hälsofrämjande arbete” (Ringsberg KC Olander E, Tillgren P. 2020).
 Three supplements have been published from three conferences in Scandinavian Journal of Public Health (2010, 2014 and 2018), a fourth in Socialmedicinsk Tidskrift (2020) and in addition a number of articles.
 The network has so far organized nine scientific conferences: The 10th is planned to be implemented in Luleå, Sweden, 2022.